How the American Nurses Association is Using Brain Science to Drive Learning Engagement

 The American Nurses Association (ANA) is the oldest professional association in the United States.
 It is responsible for the continuing education and professional development of 3.7 million registered nurses working in the country’s healthcare industry, and it’s been tapping into the latest learnings around brain science to deliver a more visually appealing, engaging and relevant modern learning experience to its professional members.

-“Healthcare is a constantly changing industry,” says Terry Gaffney, Vice President of Product Development for the ANA.
+“Healthcare is a constantly changing industry,” says Terri Gaffney, Vice President of Product Development for the ANA.
 “We are continually evolving as an industry, steadily streamlining and improving patient care.
 We are evolving from a fee for service to outcome-based business model.
 These changes, among others, drive demand for continuous learning.
 However, only 57% of nurses today are reported to be engaged in their work.
 This has a direct impact on patient care, and patient outcomes.”

 Recognizing the need for change, the ANA has embraced the very latest advancements in brain science combined with adult learning principles to improve learning effectiveness and engagement among its millions of members, who look to the organization for their professional development.